linode/docs/docs/guides/applications/configuration-management/basics/introduction-to-hcl/index.md

 A module block instructs Terraform to create an instance of a module.
 This block instantiates any resources defined within that module.

 The only universally required configuration for all module blocks is the `source` parameter which indicates the location of the module's source code.
 All other required configurations will vary from module to module.
-If you are using a local module you can use a relative path as the `source` value.
+If you are using a local module you can use a relative path as the “source” value.
 The source path for a Terraform Module Registry module will be available on the module's registry page.

-This example creates an instance of a module named `linode-module-example` and provides a relative path as the location of the module's source code:
+This example creates an instance of a module named “linode-module-example” and provides a relative path as the location of the module's source code:

 {{< file "~/terraform/main.tf" >}}
 module "linode-module-example" {